sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/06_delphi/interop-delphi.md

 - in Glue42 Windows - to publish notifications about window status change (events);
 - in application configuration settings - to publish application configuration changes, and notifications about application instance state change (events);
 - in the Glue42 Notification Service (GNS) Desktop Manager and GNS Interop Servers - to publish Notifications (real-time data);
-- in the Window Management, Application Management, and Activities APIs (events);
+- in the Window Management and Application Management APIs (events);

 ## Publishing Stream Data